torvalds/linux/Documentation/mm/damon/design.rst

 one page in the region is required to be checked.
-Thus, for each ``sampling interval``, DAMON randomly picks one page in each region, waits for one ``sampling interval``, checks whether the page is accessed meanwhile, and increases the access frequency of the region if so.
+Thus, for each ``sampling interval``, DAMON randomly picks one page in each region, waits for one ``sampling interval``, checks whether the page is accessed meanwhile, and increases the access frequency counter of the region if so.
+The counter is called ``nr_regions`` of the region.
 Therefore, the monitoring overhead is controllable by setting the number of regions.
 DAMON allows users to set the minimum and the maximum number of regions for the trade-off.

 This scheme, however, cannot preserve the quality of the output if the assumption is not guaranteed.